MusicScore/suspic-s-Denizen-Scripts/grandPartyUtilities/readme.txt

   to the GitHub repository for all GrandPartyAddons at: https://github.com/MusicScore/Denizen-GrandPartyAddons/issues

-  When editing the FeverDeath addon, remember that GrandPartyMask is not liable for any damage done to your server.
+  When editing the GrandPartyUtilities addon, remember that GrandPartyMask is not liable for any damage done to your server.
 The addon itself is always scripted to be as harmless as possible.
 If your edited version does not react in expected ways, please first find support in the Denizen Discord group before resorting to GrandPartyMask himself.